SasZombie/HCP/README.md

 * Python libs dont work, swiching to minimal dependencies ones.
 * Organised repo and requirements.
 * After the hard scenario fails with paraleism, started looking into C++ openmp speed up options.
+* Pybind11 is a perfect fit.
+Reimplementing the whole LSOP is too difficult.
+Going for a minimialist version in C++.
+* Added ompen mp to c++ bindings.